Testing Waters

 Design Script's ambiguous and versatile Replication Guides <1>

-Here we will explore the role that Replication Guides play in building associations between elements while using Design Script in Dynamo Code Blocks.
+Here we will explore the role that Replication Guides play in building associations between elements while using in Code Blocks.

 While I've been fascinated by the magic of replication guides for many years now, I haven't really attempted to explain it's workings to even myself.
 I've got it to work mostly by intuition and many a time by trial and error.
 However, I'm going to pretend like I know what I'm talking about and invite you to participate in this charade.